 Council appealed the PAC's decision in the Land and Environment Court.
 The judgment was handed down on 12 September 2011, dismissing the Council's appeal.
 The Concept Plan and Stage 1 of the development, approved by the PAC, remain valid consents.

-Stage 2 (N0353/12) of the development was lodged with Council in late 2012 and was approved earlier this year by the Joint Regional Planning Panel subject to conditions.
+Stage 2 (N0353/12) of the development was lodged with Council in late 2012 and was approved in 2013 by the Joint Regional Planning Panel subject to conditions.

 Warriewood Valley Strategic Review

-Part of the outcome of the PAC's determinaton of the Major Project Application at 14-18 Boondah Road was that Pittwater Council and the NSW Department of Planning & Infrastructure (DP&I) undertake a review of other undeveloped in the Valley.
+Part of the outcome of the PAC's determination of the Major Project Application at 14-18 Boondah Road was that Pittwater Council and the then NSW Department of Planning & Infrastructure undertake a review of other undeveloped in the Valley.

-In March 2011 Council and the DP&I commenced the Warriewood Valley Strategic Review with the aim of establishing which undeveloped land, if any, may be suitable for increased development.
+In March 2011 Council and the Department commenced the Warriewood Valley Strategic Review with the aim of establishing which undeveloped land, if any, may be suitable for increased development.